MCP Server

 Browse report templates — reusable report blueprints.
 Templates can be applied to create new reports.
 Linked reports auto-update when their template changes.
 Use action to choose the operation:

-• list — list team templates with tags and linked report counts
+• list — cursor-paginated list of team templates with tags and linked report counts (pass cursor from page.cursor for next page)

 • show — template details: pages with widget counts, theme settings